Have an active State of New Jersey Cooperative Contract

 Start receiving orders.

-Report quarterly on all purchases made through your contract and pay your convenience fee
+Report quarterly on all purchases made through your contract and pay your convenience fee online in our Reconciler system.

 FAQ

-For suppliers participating in the Marketplace Program from May 1, 2021, to September 6, 2022, the 1% Convenience Fee is charged on applicable Cooperative Purchasing Program sales.
-Starting September 6th, the Marketplace Program was extended to include the Supplier Convenience Fee on all sales under participating State contracts, including Cooperative Purchasing Participants.
 Reporting is not retroactive.
-Reporting starts on the effective date of a newly awarded contract or for an existing contract, the date the new amendment was fully executed.
+Reporting starts on the effective date of a newly awarded contract, or for an existing contract on the date the new amendment was fully executed.
 Please confirm your State Contract terms and conditions prior to starting your quarterly sales reporting.

 Reporting and fees are paid separately by contract.